Best and Most Popular College Majors

 Have you chosen your college major yet?
 We’re highlighting the most popular college majors for 2011, as well as online education options for each.
 We’ve also compiled a list of twenty-five excellent studies and rankings for college majors and degrees, shown at the end of the article.
 So if you’re still deciding on a major–read on!

 There are actually many published studies and articles out there showing the best college majors by salary, popularity, etc., and they don’t always agree with each other.
 We’ve decided to expand upon this article from CNN.com, since it is recent and published by a mainstream media outlet.
-In order, the most popular college majors in the US are: Biology, Business, Communications, Computer Science, Criminal Justice, Elementary Education, Marketing, Nursing, Psychology, and PoliSci / Sociology.
+In order, the most popular college majors in the US are: Biology, Business, Communications, Computer Science, Criminal Justice, Elementary Education, Marketing, Psychology, and PoliSci / Sociology.

 1. Biology or biotechnology majors usually study genetic engineering, stem cell treatment, personalized medicine, regenerative medicine, and artificial photosynthesis as well as other related science subjects including general chemistry and physics.
 Online degrees in biology are available at the bachelor’s and master’s levels.